LelandCurtis/backend_mod_1_prework/section2/reflection.md

 If the light is green, go.
 If the light is yellow, slow down.
 If it is red, stop.

 If it's a 4-way stop intersection, take your turn.
-If you are the only stop sign, yield to traffice.
+If you are the only stop sign, yield to traffic.

 If you are hungry, eat.
 Otherwise, do not eat.